DEVOTIONALS

 Pray,

-can only be found through following Your will for my life.
+peace can only be found by following Your will for my life.

 I have tasted the things of the world and discovered they

-do not satisfy and they leave me thirsty for more.
+don’t satisfy, but they leave me thirsting for more.
 Renew

-my mind so that I will focus on You and Your will for my
+my mind so I will focus on You and Your will for my life.

 plan for me.
-It is a plan that will brighten my life, will keep me
+It is a plan that will brighten my life, and will

 About Don Woodruff